Elhetamy/RTOS/README.md

 # RTOS
-Implement some Tasks that help tp understand more about RTOS by freeRTOS ported on STM32F303RE (Cortex-M4)
+Implement some Tasks that help to understand more about RTOS by freeRTOS ported on STM32F303RE (Cortex-M4)